-- Prepare the priming solution by mixing 500 uL of RBF1 with 500 uL of nuclease-free water.
+Prepare the priming solution by mixing 576 uL of RBF with 624 uL of nuclease-free water.
 Mix by inversion and spin down. use the same pipette to ensure that the ratio is correct even if there is error in the pipette.

-- Load the library+RBF1 mixture via the SpotON port using the same technique.
-IMPORTANT: sometimes the capillary action doesn't work, and your first droplet of library just sits on the SpotON port without getting sucked in.
-If this happens don't panic, just make up another 200 uL of priming solution (100 uL of RBF1 + 100 uL of nuclease-free water) and repeat your 200 uL prime via the SpotON port.
-Then load the library after this second spot on prime.
+- Load the whole library+RBF mixture via the SpotON port drop by drop.
+To do so, push a droplet to the end of your pipette tip, then touch the droplet to the top of the SpotON port.
+The capillary action should pull the droplet down into the flowcell.
+IMPORTANT: sometimes the capillary action doesn’t work, and your first droplet of library just sits on the SpotON port without getting sucked in.
+If this happens don’t panic, just make up another 200 uL of priming solution and repeat your 200 uL prime via the sample port.
+Then try loading your library again.